neuralmagic/sparsify/README.md

 Creating a new account is simple and free.
 An account is required to manage your Experiments and API keys.
 Visit the [Neural Magic's Web App Platform](https://account.neuralmagic.com/signup) and create an account by entering your email, name, and unique password.
 If you already have a Neural Magic Account, [sign in](https://account.neuralmagic.com/signin) with your email.

-For more details, see the [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md).
+See the [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md) for more details.

 ## Step 3: Installation